christian-posta/ceposta-devops-ose/docs/set-up-gerrit.md

 Yours will be wherever you set up gitlab using the Gitlab docker container [as described in setting up Gitlab](set-up-gitlab.md)

-## Set up Jenkins user
+## Verify jenkins code-review happened correctly
-We will want to create a non-interactive user named "jenkins" that will be able to query gerrit and send events to a jenkins build server.
+We should click on the change and verify that jenkins has registered a code review of the patch set.
+Also, if we log into the jenkins console, we should see that a build was run for this patchset.

 ## Random Gerrit Notes: Roles, Reviews, Topics